top of page

 Why Archetypes Matter in Modern Storytelling

-Whether you’re:
+Perhaps you’re:

-* Writing a TV script with complex ensemble casts
+* Writing a TV script with complex ensemble casts;

-* Developing verticals or micro drama for quick, emotionally gripping mobile content
+* Developing verticals or micro drama for quick, emotionally gripping mobile content.

 Applying Archetypes to Different Mediums